-This topic describes how to switch to a new VPC and VSwitch for an RDS for MySQL instance.
+This topic describes how to switch to a new VPC and VSwitch for an RDS MySQL instance.

 - The RDS instance is disconnected for about 30 seconds during the switchover.
 Make sure that your application can automatically reconnect to the RDS instance.